Interpolative separable density fitting on adaptive real space grids: Numerical results

 We next investigate the performance of the algorithm with larger and more localized basis sets, in each case measuring the maximum error of the ERI tensor against $\alpha$, as in Fig.~\ref{fig:isdf_octree}.
 In Fig.~\ref{fig:basis_conv}, we again examine the $(\mathrm{NH}_{3})_{2}$ molecule, now using the cc-pVXZ series of all-electron basis sets with X = D, T, Q. The adaptive grid tolerance is fixed at $\varepsilon=10^{-4}$.
 For all three basis sets, the ISDF approximation systematically improves with increasing $\alpha$, and we observe overall insensitivity of the convergence behavior and compression factor $\alpha$ to the basis set size.
 This controlled convergence contrasts with resolution-of-identity (RI) or density fitting (DF) methods, in which the accuracy is inherently limited by that of pre-optimized auxiliary basis sets tailored to each single-particle basis, rather than the systematically computed ISDF auxiliary basis~\cite{DF_Ren2012}.

 To achieve chemical accuracy across all ERI elements, we find that $\alpha \approx 16$ is sufficient for all three basis sets.
-We note this value is larger than typical values used in periodic systems with pseudopotentials treated with uniform grids, for which $\alpha\approx 8$ often suffices~\cite{THC-RPA_CNY2023}.
+This value is larger than typical values used in periodic systems with pseudopotentials treated with uniform grids, for which $\alpha\approx 8$ often suffices~\cite{THC-RPA_CNY2023}.
 For certain systems, we empirically observe a weak dependence of $\alpha$ on the required grid resolution, but we have not systematically studied this scaling.
-We also note that demanding chemical accuracy in each element of $V_{ijkl}$ is typically an unnecessary stringent criterion, since one is usually interested in observables such as the total energy and orbital energies.
-Furthermore, in Sec.~\ref{subsec:isdf_gw}, we describe a hybrid method for electronic structure calculations which allows for smaller $\alpha$ by treating the Hartree potential term without THC.
+We emphasize that the larger values of $\alpha$ are not directly a consequence of the use of adaptive grids, but rather the locality of all-electron basis functions compared to those used in pseudopotential calculations, for which Gaussians exponents are typically approximately $10$ at most.
+Furthermore, demanding chemical accuracy in each element of $V_{ijkl}$ is typically an unnecessarily stringent criterion, since one is usually interested in observables such as the total energy and orbital energies.
+We lastly note that these larger values of $\alpha$ are required primarily to resolve sharp features associated with core electrons, which mostly contribute to the Hartree potential.
+In Sec.~\ref{subsec:isdf_gw}, we describe a hybrid method for electronic structure calculations which allows for smaller $\alpha$ by observing that the Hartree potential term can be handled efficiently without the use of THC-ERIs.

 We next study a sequence of systems for which the single-particle basis functions become increasingly localized.
 Fig.~\ref{fig:chalcogen_hydrides} shows the maximum error of the ERI tensor as a function of $\alpha$ for a series of chalcogen hydrides---$\mathrm{H_{2}O}$, $\mathrm{H_{2}S}$, and $\mathrm{H_{2}Se}$---using the aug-ccPVDZ basis set.
 As the chalcogen atom becomes heavier, the largest Gaussian exponent in the basis set increases by roughly an order of magnitude, leading to significantly more localized orbitals.
 We observe consistent convergence behavior across the entire series, and in this case $\alpha$ does not increase with basis set localization, even though the degree of spatial localization in these all-electron GTO basis sets is orders of magnitude stronger than in basis sets used with pseudopotentials or effective core potentials.
 An FFT-based ISDF implementation is impractical for all three of these systems, due to the large spatial resolution required.